 II.
 Guiding Principles of the Internship

-In this context, it is the Family Center’s responsibility to provide an environment that promotes an individual’s ability to learn, practice and integrate the concepts of Bowen theory intellectually and emotionally.
+In this context, it is the Bowen Center’s responsibility to provide an environment that promotes an individual’s on-going effort towards differentiation, learning, practice and integration of the concepts of Bowen theory intellectually and emotionally.
 It is the intern’s responsibility to be present and accounted for in as many training opportunities as possible and to contribute their own thinking to the process of learning Bowen theory.

 To maximize the success of the internship, the intern must have exposure to the majority of the programs and people at The Bowen Center over a period of time.
 Ideally, the whole of the experience is greater than the sum of its many parts and encompasses individual participation and cooperation.
 Full participation in the activities of the Center is central to the internship.